moneysmartco/active_campaign/README.md

 works.
 The only thing we really changed was how results are wrapped and returned and you can read more about that here.

+## IMPORTANT: DO NOT USE THIS FOR THE LATEST DEVELOPMENT

+This is a version that is meant to be compatible with `ruby-2.0.0-p247`

+It is being checkout from this commit: https://github.com/mhenrixon/active_campaign/commit/ad269074dc74d5fdd200514779aa7aff73766530

+Which is corresponding with the version on rubygems.org: https://rubygems.org/gems/active_campaign/versions/0.1.9

+And a fix related to https://github.com/mhenrixon/active_campaign/issues/20 was added

+Please do not use this when doing new development

 ## Installation

 Add this line to your application's Gemfile: